 - Till the expiry of this period, the Group insurance scheme is not applicable to the employee.

-- Group policies have two kinds of claim mechanism for the employees.
-In some policies, they can claim directly from the insurer in the others the claim is processed through the employer.
+- Group policies have two kinds of claim mechanisms for the employees.
+In some policies, they can claim directly from the insurer in others the claim process through the employer.

-- Group health policies do not require the intervention of employer for the claim, but group life insurance and personal accident policies will.
+- Group health policies do not require the intervention of the employer for the claim.
+But group life insurance and personal accident policies will.

 These are some of the key factors that govern the smooth functioning of the group insurance policy and the relationship of the organization with the employees as well as the insurer.